Al-Kwok/PersonalWebsite/README.md

 # Alex Kwok's Portfolio Website

-Welcome to my personal website.
+Welcome to my personal website, designed to be responsive to varying screen sizes.
 This web application is built using ReactJs with Tailwind css styling.